pypa/packaging.python.org/source/glossary.rst

         types: :term:`Pure Module`, or :term:`Extension Module`.

-    Package (Meaning #1)

-        A directory containing an ``__init__.py`` file (ex.
-        ``mypackage/__init__.py``), and also usually containing modules
-        (possibly along with other packages).
-You can import a package: ``import mypackage``

-    Package (Meaning #2)

-        A synonym for :term:`Distribution`.
-It is common in Python to refer to a distribution using the term "package".
-While the two meanings of the term "package" is not always 100% unambigous, the context of the term "package" is usually sufficient to distinguish the meaning of the word.
-For example, the python installation tool :ref:`pip` is an acronym for "pip installs packages". while technically the tool installs distributions.
-Even the site where distributions are distributed at is called the ":term:`Python Package Index <Python Package Index (PyPI)>`" (and not the "Python Distribution Index").
+    package

+        This ubiquitous Python word in fact has two meanings:
+        ":term:`distribution package`" for the versioned archive file that contains a project :term:`release`, and ":term:`import package`" for a directory of Python modules that can be imported.
+See the entries for these two terms for more complete definitions.

+        The :term:`Python Packaging User Guide (PyPUG)` uses these more complete terms instead of "package" for emphasis, or when the meaning is not clear from context.
+Usually, however, context is enough to know what meaning is intended.

     Package Index

-        A repository of distributions with a web interface to automate :term:`Distribution` discovery and consumption.
+        A repository of :term:`distribution packages <distribution package>` with a web interface to automate :term:`distribution package` discovery and consumption.

     Project

-        A library, framework, script, plugin, application, or collection of data or other resources, or some combination thereof that is intended to be packaged into a :term:`Distribution`.
+        A library, framework, script, plugin, application, or collection of data or other resources, or some combination thereof that is intended to be packaged into a :term:`distribution package`.

-        Since most projects create :term:`Distributions <Distribution>` using :ref:`distutils` or :ref:`setuptools`, another practical way to define projects currently is something that contains a :term:`setup.py` at the root of the project src directory, where "setup.py" is the project
+        Since most projects create :term:`distribution packages <distribution package>` using :ref:`distutils` or :ref:`setuptools`, another practical way to define projects currently is something that contains a :term:`setup.py` at the root of the project src directory, where "setup.py" is the project